kelsey-sorrels/roguelike-tutorial-2018/lessons/week03.md

   // ...
 ```

-And adding a bump to a View is a little more complicated.
+And adding a bump to a view is a little more complicated.
 We have to do that
 stuff where we use the lists of old bumps to adjust things based on a diagram we
 didn't see.
 So, we'll look at what the python code does and then blindly trust
 it for now.